 While there have been no comprehensive studies on how frequently the accidents occur, the U.S. Fire Administration released a report which concluded that while such explosions are rare, the shape and construction of e-cigarette devices can propel them like “flaming rockets” if the device’s lithium-ion battery malfunctions or overheats.
 The fire administration said the most common explosions occurred while the batteries were charging.
 Lithium-ion battery explosions can occur when the battery’s internal pressure builds and breaks through the battery’s seal.
 The fire administration’s report said that batteries in laptop computers and other portable devices include strong plastic cases that work to contain the fire and prevent the rocket-like effect that can occur with vaping devices.

 The Food and Drug Administration this year moved toward regulating e-cigarettes like traditional tobacco products, and those proposed regulations would include new standards for manufacturers, including battery safety.
 The Arizona Burn Center’s Foster said the public should be aware that these battery-powered devices can explode.
 “The fact that these devices can be made so poorly, and we are seeing injuries that can be really, really severe,” Foster said.
 “If it blows up in your hand or your face, that’s a big deal.”

-If you or a loved one has been burned when using a product, give us a call for a free evaluation.
+If you or a loved one has been burned when using a product, burn injury lawyers are here to help; give us a call for a free evaluation in Phoenix, Arizona.
 We have handled many burn injury cases and obtained meaningful results that have changed our clients’ lives.